 - An “us versus them” mentality.
 In the process of bonding, groups, including negotiation teams, tend to develop an “us versus them” attitude that can lead them to demonize outsiders.
 This bias can be especially strong in negotiation, given the prevalent tendency to view negotiation as a competition.
 When teams of negotiators view each other as the enemy, they will have difficulty sharing information and creating value—and they might even be tempted to engage in unethical negotiation tactics.

 - Failure to capitalize on diversity.
-Instead of drawing out the unique information possessed by individual members, teams tend to focus on information they all share, researchers Garold Stasser and William Titus have found.
+Instead of drawing out the unique information possessed by individual members, teams tend to focus on the information they all share, researchers Garold Stasser and William Titus have found.
 As a result, they often overlook key data that would improve their decisions.

 - Group opinion tends to coalesce around the team’s growing consensus and to exclude information that might challenge those views, a phenomenon that Irving L. Janis dubbed groupthink.
 Those who disagree with the prevailing view often feel uneasy about speaking up.
 Once again, valuable data is left out of the equation.